 are just that, adolescent, sexless and ultimately inconsequential.

-The film, loose-limbed and compelling as it is, both holds up Thompson as a figure of anarchic fun and damns him as someone who doesn't have the conviction to, maybe, be crazy enough.
+The film, loose-limbed and compelling as it is, both holds up Thompson as a figure of anarchic fun and damns him as someone who didn't have the conviction to, maybe, be crazy enough.
+Don't worry, it's all an act.

-The film didn't do well when it first came out.
-No one knew what to make of it, or Murray, and Hunter Thompson was no Woodstein hero figure.
-A cinematic footnote because of those Motown and Hendrix tracks (and possibly Murray's singing of "Lucy In The Sky With Diamonds"), now resurfaces 35 years later, a completely different kind of history lesson.
+The film didn't do well when it was released.
+No one knew what to make of it, or Murray.
+And Hunter Thompson was no popular Woodstein hero figure.
+A cinematic footnote because of some Motown tracks (and possibly Murray's singing a couple bars of "Lucy In The Sky With Diamonds"), now resurfaces 35 years later, a completely different kind of history lesson.

 Linson directed one other film, The Wild Life, Cameron Crowe's follow-up to Ridgemont High, and would produce The Untouchables, Dick Tracy and Fight Club among a

 respectable array of films.
 Hunter S. Thompson stopped his own presses in 2005.
-Bill Murray reportedly bad-mouthed the film too, even though it may be his best sustained performance.
+Bill Murray reportedly bad-mouthed the film, even though it may be his best sustained performance.

 As a comedy, it's a bit of a failure.
-It's one of those films that are only funny the third time you see it like Adventures of Buckaroo Banzai or Texas Chainsaw Massacre.
+It's one of those films that only get really funny the third time you see it like Adventures of Buckaroo Banzai or Texas Chainsaw Massacre.
 It's really a drama, with funny people in it.
-Now it has the unexpected subtext of showing the downside of being a counter-cultural icon, before anyone involved quite knew what kind of prison that could be.
+Now it has the unexpected subtext of showing the downside of being a counter-cultural icon, before anyone involved quite knew what kind of prison that could end up being.

 No wonder Thompson didn't like it.
-He saw his own future, even if wasn't really playing himself.
+He saw his own future, and it wasn't as playing himself.